Technology-for-the-Poorest-Billion/2025-BenyLIGHTS/final/programming report/Lucy.md

 Each time the button is pressed, the variable **LEDmode** increases by 1 up to a maximum of value of 4 (set by the variable **LEDsteps**).
 The **PWM_LED_VALUE** which controls the brightness of the LEDs is then set by indexing into an array of increasing brightnesses.

-### Battery Voltage Display

-As well as increasing the brightness of the white LEDs, pressing the button triggers the red, orange and green LEDs to display the battery voltage.
-In order to implement this, we obtain the battery voltage using the **getFB_BAT()** function, which pulls values from a buffer used to store values that are read using the multichannel ADC.

-The code we received from Noam initialised a single channel ADC, which obtained the USB voltage used for regulating the PWM_USB so we had to implement a 4 channel ADC to gather new FB values.

-There are 4 sampling channels available from the circuit diagram which we can access with the microcontroller by initialising a multichannel ADC.
-  - **FB_USB** (PC4/A2) Channel 1
-  - **FB_SOLAR** (PA2/A0) Channel 2
-  - **FB_BAT** (PD4/A7) Channel 3
-  - **FB_ILED** (PD3/A4) Channel 4

-^^ this whole bit should probs go in Jim's.
-Makes more sense

 ## Power Conservation Improvements

 ### Sleep Mode and Standby Mode